-Police Initial Recruitment Test (PIRT) – What is it?The Police Initial Recruitment Test (PIRT) consists of 2 main types of psychometric tests; a numerical ability test and a verbal ability test.
+The Police assessments, (formerly the Police Initial Recruitment Tests), are a series of exams consisting of 2 main types of psychometric tests; a numerical ability test and a verbal ability test.
 Both tests are multiple choice questions that you will take in an exercise room alongside other candidates.
 The most effective way to prepare for these psychometric tests is to carry out sample practice questions which relate to the new police core competencies.

 - Use Sample Questions – Within the Police Tests guide we have provided you with a number of sample test questions which will assist you during your preparation for passing the Police Initial Recruitment Test;

-- Speed – Whilst undertaking practice tests, it is important that you work as quickly as possible through each question and see how well you score,
+- Speed – Whilst undertaking practice tests, it is important that you work as quickly as possible through each question and see how well you score;

-- Be Thorough – Try to understand each question and read it carefully,
+- Be Thorough – Try to understand each question and read it carefully;

 - Know How to Answer – During the verbal reasoning tests that form part of the Police Officer selection process, you should answer each question as either True, False or Impossible to Say.